ccobb73/udacity-feed-reader-tester/README.md

 ### Instructions
 You can view the site on GitHub pages by using the link below.

+###Steps To Run
+Open index.html in your browser of choice

 ## Tests
 RSS Feeds:
 * Feeds are Defined